simplecontainer/client/README.md

 Simplecontainer is based on the server-client architecture.
 You can interact with the remote/local client via mTLS.

-This repository is holding client for the simplecontainer daemon.

 Installation of the client
 --------------------------